Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 Note: During installation, the High Speed Network is not configured until relatively late in the process.
 Installation generally requires site access for deployment artifacts, site DNS, etc.
-In order to achieve this, the Management Network CAN is used during the installation process for system traffic egress until the High Speed Network is available.
+In order to achieve this, the CMN is used during the installation process for system traffic egress until the High Speed Network is available.

 ## Network capabilities